ontio/ontology/README.md

 Welcome to Ontology's source code library!

 Ontology is dedicated to creating a modularized, freely configurable, interoperable cross-chain, high-performance, and horizontally scalable blockchain infrastructure system.
-Ontology makes deploying and invoking decentralized applications even more easier.
+Ontology makes deploying and invoking decentralized applications easier.

 The code is currently alpha quality, but is in the process of rapid development.
 The master code may be unstable; stable versions can be downloaded in the release page.

 The public test network is described below.
-We sincerely welcome and hope more developers to join Ontology.
+We sincerely welcome and hope more developers join Ontology.

 ## Features